 mouse into the Windows Search bar and go to Mouse Settings.
 Here, click “Additional mouse options,” then in the new window go to “Device Settings,” “Touchpad,” or whatever tab is at the far right of the window.

 Find your touchpad in the list, select it, then click “Enable.”

 If your Windows 10 laptop is a hybrid and has a touchscreen, then there’s a possibility that the Tablet PC Input Service, which controls stylus functionality, is interfering with your touchpad.
 If you don’t really use the stylus anyway, then it won’t be a big loss to disable it.
 If you do use it, however, you have to decide whether you want to go through the inconvenience of toggling this service on and off each time you want to use your touchpad.

 To disable Tablet Input Service, hit Win + R, then type

 services.msc in the box.
 In the list of services, scroll down until you find “TabletInputService” or “Tablet PC Input Service.”
 Right-click it, then disable it.

-Hopefully all your touchpad-fixing solutions are right here, but if you can think of any more, then let us know.
 Remember that different laptops may have different software for their touchpad, so these instructions may vary slightly, but for the most part they should point you in the right direction.